 Practice mindfulness and meditation techniques to help reduce stress and rewire your brain.

-This combination of core resolution of trauma in therapy, lifestyle changes, and daily self-care can counteract the impact of inherited trauma.
+This combination of core resolution of trauma, lifestyle changes, and daily wellness practices can counteract the impact of inherited trauma.
 Remember that consistency is the key to a successful healing process.